FilippoTeodorani/Teodorani-NeurIPS---Open-Polymer-Prediction-2025/Project Work/README.md

 ### **1. Descriptor and Feature Generation**
 - RDKit molecular descriptors (hundreds of physico-chemical properties)
 - Morgan fingerprints (1024 bits)
-- Optional numerical metadata features if present in the dataset

 ### **2. Data Cleaning Pipeline**
 - Replacement of ±∞ with NaN